Get unmatched security and privacy protection with Avast One

 Keeping your children safe on Facebook, shielding them from the problematic features of Instagram, and determining when Twitter is a safe for your kids are important parts of raising the social media generation.
 A child’s device or mobile phone should contain only age-appropriate applications.
 Review them together and help explain the reasons behind this practice.
 It’s never too early (or too late) to teach healthy screen time habits.

 You can find support for screen time monitoring and learn how to make the internet age-appropriate with a parental control app.
-With Avast Family Space, you can easily block potentially harmful content like social media apps, create customized content filters, and set up automatic alerts to let you know when your child has arrived or left a certain location.
+These apps let you easily block potentially harmful content like social media apps, create customized content filters, and set up automatic alerts to let you know when your child has arrived or left a certain location.

-After downloading and setting up Family Space or your preferred parental control app, make sure to refresh yourself and your children on the basics of internet privacy.
+After downloading and setting up your preferred parental control app, make sure to refresh yourself and your children on the basics of internet privacy.

 Talk to your kids about not exposing too much personal info on social media or other sites.
 And make sure your kids (and you!) are using secure settings on Facebook and tight privacy controls on Instagram.
 There are also built-in parental control settings on Android and built-in parental controls on iPhone, so there are lots of options to make sure your kids stay safe online.

 Too much screen time means not enough playtime.
 The key here is how to limit, not eliminate, screen time, while establishing parental controls that act as your partner in internet safety.
-Add another layer of protection by installing Avast Antivirus on all your devices.
 Here are a few tips to help keep your kids safe online and help them get offline when needed.

 Set a good example.
 “Do as I say, not as I do” only works sometimes.
 Help your kids out by being a good leader.
 So come on, captain, put your phone down.